0xdefh/0xdefh.github.io/_posts/2024-07-05-OSINT Investigation Case 0x00.md

 #### IP Address / Name Server / TLS Certificate

-This is easy but finding the true IP Address of the domain will take more time, because some domain will sit behind cloudflare or some CDN services.
+This is easy but finding the true IP Address of the domain will take more time, because some domain will sit behind cloudflare or some reverse proxy.

-By using who.is: https://who.is/whois/mymin.net  there are tab DNS records which has all the information such as
+By using **who.is**: https://who.is/whois/mymin.net  there are tab DNS records which has all the information such as

 - A records (which is IPv4)
 - Name server